GaijinEntertainment/daScript/doc/source/stdlib/detail/ast.rst

 .. |method-ast-AstCommentReader.beforeVariant| replace:: This callback occurs during the `parse` pass before the variant alias declaration.

-.. |method-ast-AstCommentReader.afterVariant| replace:: This callback occurs during the `parse` after before the variant alias declaration.
+.. |method-ast-AstCommentReader.afterVariant| replace:: This callback occurs during the `parse` after the variant alias declaration.

+.. |method-ast-AstCommentReader.beforeEnumeration| replace:: This callback occurs during the `parse` before the enumeration declaration.

+.. |method-ast-AstCommentReader.afterEnumeration| replace:: This callback occurs during the `parse` after the enumeration declaration.

 .. |method-ast-AstCommentReader.beforeGlobalVariables| replace:: This callback occurs during the `parse` pass before the first global variable declaration but after `let` or `var` keyword.